J0hn-B/eshop-aks/readme.md

 1:Login to Azure

+2: Update the data_resources.tf in azure folder

-2: from your terminal go to ~/eshop-aks/scripts and run ./aks.sh
+3: from your terminal go to ~/eshop-aks/scripts and run ./aks.sh

 services at: <https://github.com/J0hn-B/eshop>